andy-hanson/mason-bad/README.md

 Make Modules
 ---

-The value of a module is the result of running the code.
+A module is treated as a single expression.
-Don't write to `module.exports` explicitly.
+The value of that expression will be written to `module.exports`.